Author: Matt Henderson @dafacto

 start-node.sh

 This is the script that I run to start my node.
-You’ll see that instead of leaving it named node1
+You’ll see that instead of leaving it named node1, I simply renamed it node.

 /Users/mhenders/Spacemesh/app/go-spacemesh \